michaelrsweet/pdfio/doc/pdfio.md

 Create PDF File With Text and Image
 -----------------------------------

-The following example function will create a PDF file, embed a base font and the named JPEG or PNG image file, and then creates a page with the image centered on the page with the text centered below:
+The `image2pdf.c` example code creates a PDF file containing a JPEG or PNG image file and optional caption on a single page.
+The `create_pdf_image_file` function creates the PDF file, embeds a base font and the named JPEG or PNG image file, and then creates a page with the image centered on the page with any text centered below:

 ```c
 #include <pdfio.h>